MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, whenever possible:

-- Use QR or circular codes instead of holographic anchors
+- Use QR or circular code anchors instead of holographic anchors

 - Position holograms close to the anchor (not more than 3 meters away)